multiversecoder/Flask-Vault/README.md

 # About Flask Vault

-[**Flask-Vault**](https://github.com/multiversecoder/Flask-Vault) provides several cli commands to store secrets that you do not want to keep in the clear, using symmetric encryption with **AES-GCM**.
-These commands allow you to save very important credentials such as API keys, database credentials, etc.
+[**Flask-Vault**](https://github.com/multiversecoder/Flask-Vault) provides several cli commands and Python functions to store secrets that you do not want to keep in the clear, using symmetric encryption with **AES-GCM**.
+These commands and functions allow you to safely read/write very important credentials such as API keys, database credentials, etc.

 In addition, **Flask-Vault** contains several helpers to simplify the encryption and decryption of data.